 Category Method of Allocation Salaries and Related Based on employee percentage of time spent related to each functional category.
 Direct Service Providers Assigned to Program Services.
 At certain times providers may get hired for management and fundraising, but this is only on a very limited basis.
 Partner Grants and Awards Assigned to Program Services.
 Minor awards are made to some outside contractors to help with certain management and fundraising tasks.
-Supplies and Snacks Transportation and Field Trips Assigned directly to functional category at the time it is booked, if possible; if not, based on headcount.
-Assigned directly to functional category at the time it is booked.
+Supplies and Snacks headcount.
+Transportation and Field Trips Assigned directly to functional category at the time it is booked.
 Trainings and Conferences Assigned directly to functional category at the time it is booked.
 Communications Printing costs are assigned directly to functional category at the time it is booked.
 All other costs in this category (phone, internet, postage, copier costs) are allocated based on headcount.
 Professional Fees Assigned directly to functional category at the time it is booked.
 Occupancy and Insurance Based on headcount associated with each functional category except for workers' compensation, which is allocated based on the same percentages determined for salaries.
 Contributed Services Generally assigned to Management and General.
 From time-to-time management may consult with professionals on certain immaterial program services and management tasks.
 Special Events Assigned directly to functional category at the time it is booked.
 Depreciation Building depreciation - based on estimated percentage of square footage associated with each functional category; non-building depreciation - based on headcount per cost pool during the time in question.
 Miscellaneous Assigned directly to functional category at the time it is booked.